collaborative-robotics/ABT/README.md

  * simulate an ABT having stochastic output distribution for each leaf.
  * Use hmmlearn library to estimate stochastic ABT parameters from output data.
  * Support authoring of ABTs.
+ * ABTs and related Hidden Markov Models are desribed in ["Hidden Markov Models derived from Behavior Trees"[(https://arxiv.org/pdf/1907.10029.pdf)

 ## Classes:

-The simulation is built on the [b3 library](https://github.com/behavior3/behavior3py), a python Behavior Tree library.
+The simulation is built on the [b3 library](https://github.com/collaborative-robotics/behavior3py) (a fork of [behavior3py](https://github.com/behavior3/behavior3py), as modified in the `abt_dev` [branch](https://github.com/collaborative-robotics/behavior3py/tree/abt_dev)
+a python Behavior Tree library.
 The new leaf class, `aug_leaf(b3.Action)` inherits the b3 Action class and adds transition and emission probabilities.